 CLIMATE: Weather in Mongolia can be very mixed at this time of year and you need to dress accordingly.
 Generally it will be warm during the day but it can be very cold (below freezing) at night and in the early mornings.
 During previous tours we have experienced temperatures ranging from 23F to 100 F (-5C – 37C) Rain and strong wind is possible at almost any time.

-CAMPING ACCOMMODATION: We’ll stay in hotels on the first night in Baruun Urt, on the night of Day 6 in Choibalsan, and on the last night back in Ulaanbaatar.
+CAMPING ACCOMMODATION: We’ll stay in hotels on the first night in Ulaanbaatar, the next in Baruun Urt, on the night of Day 7 in Choibalsan, and on the last night back in Ulaanbaatar.
 The rest of the nights we’ll be camping in tents provided by the ground agents at campsites which they will set up near prime birding locations or, on travel days, at suitable locations along our route.
 Camping beds are provided and the tents are large enough to stand up in.
 Bedding is provided in the form of a mattress, sheets, blanket, pillow, pillow case and duvet.
 You will be issued the same bedding each night of camping.
 If you wish to, you are welcome to take your own sleeping bag or sleeping bag liner.A sleeping bag will be essential if the temperature does drop below freezing and is therefore highly recommended.
 The camp beds are just about big enough for our 6’2” (1.85m) leader, but he actually prefers to take a ‘therm-a-rest’-style camping mattress and sleep on the floor.
 The therm-a rest can also be combined with the provided mattress to form a thicker more comfortable base on the camping beds.
 Water is available for washing and our ground agents also provide both small and large towels.
 Our tents are tepee-style, large enough to walk around in and excellent against all but the very strongest winds.
 You will be required to share a tepee-style tent if you are not paying the single room supplement.

 Our crew will erect one or two “toilet tents”, which consist of a sit-down camping-style toilet.
 They will also erect a gravity-style shower tent and hot water can be provided for this.